 Shodan is a search engine that lets the user find specific types of computers connected to the Internet using a variety of filters.

 At the time of writing, there were about 100,000 users who scanned their IPs on BullGuard’s Internet of Things Scanner out of which 4.6% revealed vulnerabilities.
-It may seem a small figure but reality is that there are about four billion Internet-connected devices worldwide and 4.6% makes almost 185 million of them vulnerable.
+It may seem a small figure but the reality is that there are about four billion Internet-connected devices worldwide and 4.6% makes almost 185 million of them vulnerable.

 Although it is unclear how many hacked devices were used in Dyn DDoS attack, the researchers were able to detect 10s of millions of hacked IP addresses utilized by hackers during the attack whilst the number of IoT devices will increase to 50 billion by 2020.
 More devices mean more vulnerabilities and more opportunities for hackers to conduct large-scale DDoS attacks that can shut down the Internet.